Eviction Guides2 January 202611 min read

 Ground 8 Requirements

-1. Tenant owes at least 2 months' rent when you serve the notice
+1. Tenant owes at least 3 months' rent when you serve the notice, or 13 weeks' rent if paid weekly or fortnightly

-2. Tenant still owes at least 2 months' rent at the court hearing
+2. Tenant still owes at least that threshold at the court hearing

 The Critical Risk: Arrears Paid Down

-If your tenant pays the arrears below 2 months before the court hearing, Ground 8 no longer applies.
-The judge cannot grant mandatory possession.
-This is why many landlords also serve Section 21 as backup.
+If your tenant pays the arrears below the Ground 8 threshold before the court hearing, Ground 8 no longer applies.
+The judge cannot grant mandatory possession on Ground 8.
+This is why landlords commonly add Grounds 10 and 11 as discretionary backups.

 The Eviction Process for Rent Arrears

-Once you've completed pre-action steps and the tenant still owes 2+ months rent, here's the eviction process:
+Once you've completed pre-action steps and the tenant still owes enough for Ground 8, or there is a strong Ground 10/11 pattern, here's the eviction process:

 Step 1: Serve Section 8 Notice